Ted Galdi: Bestselling Author

 Paid ads can be effective at all four levels of the funnel.
 Here's an overview of each level and how paid ads can be leveraged at it:

-Below, find some tips on how to effectively apply paid ads to your funnel to boost sales and generate a great ROI.
+Below, find some tips on how to effectively apply paid ads to your funnel to boost sales.

 1. Know your key funnel financial values